-QATestLab team pays attention to Integration testing as this is the stage in which individual software modules are combined and tested as a group.
+QATestLab team pays great attention to integration testing as it is the stage at which individual software modules are combined and tested as a group.

 Integration testing recognizes defects that take place when units are combined.
 By using a test plan that requires conducting testing of every unit and guaranteeing the vitality of each before combining units, any problems found when combining units are likely related to the interface between units.
 This technique diminishes the quantity of possibilities to a far simpler level of analysis.

 Our integration testing involves such phases:

 - Making scripts to run test cases (if necessary)

 - As soon as the components have been integrated performing the test cases

 - Fixing the found bugs and retest the code